Forum Lecture: STREET…who owns the city?

 TOPIC

-The theme of British architect Peter Barber’s talk is social housing.
+The theme of British architect Peter Barber’s talk is social and affordable housing.
 He will discuss the political and architectural ideas that underpin the work of his London-based firm, Peter Barber Architects, and show images of built projects.
-He will also present some speculative and theoretical ideas from his sketchbooks.
+He will also present speculative and theoretical ideas from his sketchbooks.

 Images of affordable housing projects by Peter Barber Architects: Courtesy of Peter Barber Architects